gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-05-02

-This data set describes the estimated probability of *survival* for PIT-tagged natural origin juvenile Chinook parr and smolt from the time of tagging to arrival at Lower Granite Dam as smolt during the spring outmigration.
+This data set describes the estimated probability of *survival* for PIT-tagged natural-origin juvenile Chinook salmon parr and smolt from the time of tagging to arrival at Lower Granite Dam as smolt during the spring outmigration.
 Groups of juvenile Chinook (hereafter, “tag groups”) are captured and tagged at several different locations and time periods during their early life history:

 - Fish in the **summer** tag group are actively captured (by snorkel-herding) throughout the rearing habitat above the screw trap,